“Let your community feed your creativity.”

 3. Appear On Local Broadcast Media

-Community events make our work extra newsworthy, particularly when we present broadly relevant programs that stir interest among listeners and journalists.
+Community events make our work extra newsworthy, particularly when we present broadly relevant programs that stir interest among diverse listeners and journalists.

 * * *

 Overall, as we expand the audiences we serve, we brighten more lives with music, and some of those people, in turn, support us.

 Show after show, our music-making reveals itself as an act of community-building, growing the connections that give rise to long-term career sustainability.